Link-Belt Cranes: Transition to hydraulics and competitive pressure

 Link-Belt LS-98 crane.
 The LS-98 crane and crane-excavator continued in production for 42 years (1954 to 1996).

+Link-Belt Speeder and hydraulic adoption

 Link-Belt Speeder succeeded in competing against these new entrants, making it a showcase for managing disruptive innovation.
 The company adopted the new hydraulic technology quickly.
 Two years after the 1947 British invention of the backhoe, Link-Belt launched its full-function "Speed-O-Matic" hydraulic control system.
 It also launched new smaller-capacity excavators on both wheel-based chassis and crawlers.

 This early adoption of hydraulics launched Link-Belt Speeder to the forefront of the worldwide crane-shovel market.
 This culminated in the 1954 flagship model LS-98 crane and crane-excavator, one of the most successful pieces of construction equipment ever built.
 Production of this model continued for over 42 years (1954 to 1996) with over 7,000 units being shipped.
 LS-98 units are still in operation around the world.